Skip over main navigation

 A former Chair of the Archaeology Committee for the Society for the Promotion of Roman Studies he is widely published on Vindolanda and the Roman frontier in Britain.

 Marta joined the Trust in 2015 to assist in the supervision of the excavations as well as the delivery of the rich research program that the Trust pursues.
-Her day to day tasks range from teaching field excavation, recording and surveying techniques to volunteers to processing the data collected through excavation and working on publications.
+Her day to day tasks range from teaching field excavation, recording and surveying techniques to volunteers to processing the data collected and working on publications.

 When she is not digging, studying or writing she can be found reading a fiction book or cooking a delicious Italian meal.